rama-adi/maibot-wa/README.md

   - Regional availability (China, International, Japan)
   - Special U･TA･GE mode information with warnings

+Please note that you'll need to bring your own Typesense server.
+Public server is coming soon as I would like to remove typesense from dependencies.

 ### 🚪 Gate Information
 - **KALEID×SCOPE Gate Tracker**: Real-time information about gate conditions
   - Current unlock requirements based on days since release